pvkc/Online-Grocery-Store-SQLite/README.md

 # README #

 ### What is this repository for? ###

-This Repo holds all the Project work done as part of CS425.
+This repository holds a Online grocery store with SQLite as the backend.

-The code is written in python 2.7.12 and uses django 1.10 The Final commit of Master branch is the submission.
+The code is written in python 3.5.2 and uses django 1.11.1 The Final commit of Master branch is the submission.

 ##Dependency list:##

-Python 2.7.12
+Python 3.5.2

 bcrypt==3.1.1

-Django==1.10.3

-cx-Oracle==5.1.2
+Django==1.11.1

 Please use FireFox for testing.

 Instructions for Running:
 ----------------------------
-cd cs425-f16-vpolavarapu1/OnlineGroceryStore/
+cd OnlineGroceryStore/

 python manage.py runserver